 Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), requires the executive officers and directors, and persons who own more than ten percent of a registered class of Northeast's equity securities, to file reports of ownership and changes in ownership with the SEC.
 Officers, directors and greater than ten percent beneficial owners are required by SEC regulations to furnish Northeast with copies of all Section 16(a) forms they file.
-To our knowledge, based solely on our review of the copies of such reports furnished to us and written representations that no other reports were required during fiscal 2018, all Section 16(a) filing requirements applicable to our executive officers, directors and greater than ten percent beneficial owners were timely satisfied, except that Julie Jenkins inadvertently made a late Form 4 filing upon becoming a Section 16(a) officer during fiscal 2018.
+To our knowledge, based solely on our review of the copies of such reports furnished to us and written representations that no other reports were required during fiscal 2019, all Section 16(a) filing requirements applicable to our executive officers, directors and greater than ten percent beneficial owners were timely satisfied.